 An asbestos survey of the WOO-75-2993 (SFN 8704716) was conducted by a certified asbestos hazard evaluation specialist on March 30, 2023.
 The inspection determined that no asbestos is present.
-See Appendix [XX] for inspection results.
+See the Appendix for inspection results.

 A copy of the Ohio Environmental Protection Agency (OEPA) notification of demolition and renovation forms, partially completed and signed by ODOT, will be provided to the successful bidder.
 The DBT shall complete the form and submit it to: